-3.11 The .push directive
+3.15 The .push directive

 This directive pushes a string onto the stack.
-If the rest of the command line starts with an upper case letter followed by white space, that letter is associated with the string that is pushed, which consists of the rest of the line.
+If the rest of the command line starts with an upper case letter followed by white space or the end of the line, that letter is associated with the string that is pushed, which consists either of a quoted string, or the rest of the line.
+After a quoted string, the word 'check' may appear.
+In this case, if the string has not been popped off the stack by the end of processing, a warning message is output.
+This facility is used by the standard macros to give warnings for unclosed items such as .ilist.

 For example, the .chapter macro contains this line:

-'''

 .push C &</chapter>&

-'''